0x0539/tap.io/README.md

 includes the core game engine and just about everything except rendering (client-only) and networking (client and server function differently).

-This means reliable results and keeps the labor costs of writing tests down.
+This means more reliable results and 1/2 the tests.

 ### Efficient Use of Bandwidth